assumptionsoup/guppy_animation_tools/README.md

 This will print out the command needed to create an arc tracer with those settings.
 You can make that your default hotkey/shelf button.

 This command will let you trace mesh.
-Just run it and click the point on the mesh you want to trace.
+Run this python command and click the point on the mesh you want to trace.
 A word of warning: this was an experiment that has mostly been abandoned due to being **extremely slow**.
 If you want to use this with the getShortcut command, just replace arcTracer.create with arcTracer.atPoint from the output.

     arcTracer.atPoint()